Naledi Pandor

 Grace Naledi Mandisa Pandor (née Matthews; born 7 December 1953) is a South African politician, educator and academic who served as the Minister of International Relations and Cooperation from 2019 until 2024.
 She also served as a Member of Parliament (MP) for the African National Congress (ANC) from 1994 to 2024.

 Born in Durban, Pandor completed high school in Botswana.
 She qualified as a teacher and taught at multiple schools and universities, while she achieved various degrees from different universities.
 Pandor took office as a Member of Parliament in 1994.
 She soon became Deputy Chief Whip of the ANC caucus in 1995.
 She was elected Deputy Chairperson of the National Council of Provinces in 1998 and became chairperson in 1999.

 She initially became a member of the national cabinet in 2004, following President Thabo Mbeki's decision to appoint her as Minister of Education.
 She retained her post in the cabinet of Kgalema Motlanthe.
 Newly elected President Jacob Zuma named her Minister of Science and Technology in 2009.
 She served in the position until her appointment as Minister of Home Affairs in 2012.
 She returned to the post of Minister of Science and Technology in 2014 and held it until 2018, when she became Minister of Higher Education and Training in the first cabinet of President Cyril Ramaphosa.
 After the 2019 general election, Pandor was mentioned as a possible candidate for Deputy President of South Africa.
 She was instead appointed Minister of International Relations and Cooperation.
 Pandor unsuccessfully stood for re-election to the National Assembly at the 2024 general election.

+She has been the chair of the board of trustees of the Nelson Mandela Foundation since 1 October 2024.
+On 7 January 2026, she was appointed as the Chancellor of Nelson Mandela University, with effect from 1 April 2026.
+Her inauguration into the role took place on 08 April 2026.